 History of Fires: None notified to the assessor.

-False/Unwanted Fire Alarm Activations The number of false alarm activation's does not appear to exceed 1 per 25 detectors, per 12 months, which is in keeping with British Standard recommendations.
-Fire and Rescue Service, notices of deficiency, prohibitions or other relevant correspondence: None notified to the Assessor.
+False/Unwanted Fire None patified to the accessor

+Alarm Activations None notified to the assessor.

+Fire and Rescue

+Service, notices of

+deficiency, None patified to the Accessor

+prohibitions or other None notified to the Assessor.

+relevant

+correspondence: